retainful/woocommerce/readme.txt

 The fact that you are losing 7 out of 10 potential customers is quite serious.
 Shopping cart abandonment is an acute problem faced by almost all eCommerce stores in the World.
 But research shows that at least 40 to 50% of these abandoned carts are recoverable.

 The best abandoned cart recovery solution is - Email Remainders.
-It is a proven fact that Cart recovery emails can recover at least 30% of the lost carts.
+It is a proven fact that abandoned cart recovery emails can recover at least 30% of the lost carts.

-Retainful helps you automate your abandoned cart recovery emails.
-You can schedule a series of timed email reminders that can be sent to the customers to recover the abandoned carts.
+Retainful helps automate your abandoned cart emails.
+You can schedule a series of timed email reminders that can be sent to the customers to recover your WooCommerce abandoned carts.

 **Here is an example**

 * Send the first email remainder 30 minutes after the customer abandoned the cart
 * Trigger another email reminder after 6 hours of abandonment automatically.
 * Remind the customer again a day after.
 This time, include a coupon code in the email.
 * Not recovered in 3 days?
-Send another remainder 3 days after
+Send another abandoned cart reminder 3 days after

-All these reminders can be scheduled and automatically sent.
+All these abandoned cart email reminders can be scheduled and automatically sent.
 No need to manually send these emails.
-Retainful can automatically send these emails in the background.
+Retainful can automatically send these abandoned cart reminders in the background.

 == What more Retainful can do for your WooCommerce Store? ==